 Preparation + Lists for Dry & Humid Storage Vegetables

-Some types of produce (lists included in below links) need a dry environment to successfully over-winter, while others won’t survive without high humidity.
+Some types of produce need a dry environment to successfully over-winter, while others won’t survive without high humidity.
 Curing and preparing either type of produce before moving to a cool room can drastically improve shelf life!

-Curing Vegetables for Dry Storage-a list of vegetables needed a dry storage environment and how to cure ’em!
+Curing Vegetables for Dry Storage-a list of vegetables needed a dry storage environment and how to cure them!

-Humid Storage Produce & Preparations-the remaining produce that is suitable for overwintering and how to prepare ’em to do so.
+Preparationing Humidity-Loving Produce-the remaining produce that is suitable for overwintering.
+Learn how to prepare them!

 The Issue of Damaged Goods